GuyDupenloup/gpt2_model_tuning/README.md

 ## 2. Source code

-The source code for this project in the *./src directory* and is organized as shown below.
+The source code for this project is in the *./src* directory and is organized as shown below.

 ```
     src